TommasoSan/CPS_IPUMS/README.md

 # CPS_IPUMS

 - Download the data from here: https://cps.ipums.org/cps/.
-The folder "documents" contains:
+The folder "Documents" contains:
     - A list of the variables needed to run the codes
     - A diagram of the structure of the code
     - A description of the variables in the final steady state "Aggregate.dta"